Grover Whalen: Mr. New York

 Whalen was known as the official greeter and organizer of many public events and celebrations taking place in New York during the first half of the 20th century.
 G.P.
 Putnam's Sons, the publisher of Whalen's autobiography, came up with Mr. New York as the title of his autobiography.
-The name naturally gave birth to a new nickname for Whalen, as his experiences working in the public and private sector gave him a representative personality of New York.

 In the acknowledgements before beginning his autobiography, Whalen gives credit to the late Melville Minton, President of G.P.
 Putnam's Sons, for encouraging him to write a book about New York.
 During an interview with the New Yorker in November 1955, Whalen claims that Minton asked him to write a book about New York during the 1920s.
 The publishing company provided Whalen with a staff of researchers responsible for validating stories and facts incorporated into the autobiography.
 Ted Purdy, the man in charge of editing Whalen's writing, took the 800 pages penned by Whalen and condensed it into a 300-page collection of personal accounts.
 Purdy and his team also provided the Mr. New York title for the collection of stories written by Whalen.